Nakuul Mehta: Success, accolades and web expansion (2016–2020)

 From 2016 to 2018, Mehta played Shivaay Singh Oberoi in Ishqbaaaz opposite Surbhi Chandna.
 The show proved to be a major success for him and earned him recognition.
-For playing Shivaay, he won numerous accloades including ITA Award for Best Actor - Popular, Indian Telly Award for Best Actor in a Lead Role and his pairing with Chandna won them Gold Best Onscreen Jodi award.
+For playing Shivaay, he won numerous accolades including ITA Award for Best Actor - Popular, Indian Telly Award for Best Actor in a Lead Role and his pairing with Chandna won them Gold Best Onscreen Jodi award.
 In 2017, he played Shivaay in Indian television's first spin-off series, Dil Boley Oberoi opposite Surbhi Chandna.
 Also, from 2018 to 2019, he played Shivansh Singh Oberoi opposite Niti Taylor, post leap in Ishqbaaaz.

 In 2016, Mehta made his web debut with I Don't Watch TV, which he also co-produced.
 It is a satire on the Indian television industry.
 In 2020, Mehta first appeared in the short film Ved and Arya alongside Sanaya Irani, playing a supportive brother.
 Rahul Desai of Film Companion stated, "Nakuul Mehta doesn't overdo the urbane drawl-coolness while reacting to his sister's confessions.
 His eyes are softer than his mannerisms."

 Later in 2020, Mehta expanded his web career with Never Kiss Your Best Friend, playing Sumer Singh Dhillion, opposite Anya Singh.
 Shweta Keshri of India Today noted, "Nakuul Mehta played the 20 something Sumer with ease.
 The actor easily transitioned from a grown-up to a college boy in the flashback scenes."
 In the same year, he appeared in another series, BAE Control, playing Shyam.